aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 CDK copies assets to the bootstrap bucket and bootstrap repository that are used by the Accelerator.
 The assets that are stored on S3 include default IAM policies, default SCPs, default firewall configuration.
 The assets that are pushed to ECR include the Accelerator Docker build image.
 This Docker image is responsible for deploying Accelerator resources using the CDK.

-CDK finally deploys the `Initial Setup` stack, and launches the Accelerator state machine.
+CDK finally deploys the `Initial Setup` stack.
 The Accelerator state machine is described in the next section.

-This diagram depicts the Accelerator Installer Code Pipeline as of v1.2.1:
+This diagram depicts the Accelerator Installer CodePipeline as of v1.2.1:

 ![Pipeline Steps](img/pipeline-steps.png)

 Once the Code Pipeline completes successfully:

 - the Accelerator codebase was pulled from GitHub
-- the Accelerator codebase was deployed/installed in the master account
+- the Accelerator codebase was deployed/installed in the master AWS account
 - parameter store `/accelerator/version` was updated with the new version information
   - this provides a full history of all Accelerator versions and upgrades
 - the newly installed Accelerator state machine is started